CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/GUARD.md

 $ ng generate guard @auth/auth --skipTests
 ```

-* pick CanActivate by pressing spacebar
+* When asked, pick `CanActivate` by pressing spacebar

 ```
 ?
 Which interfaces would you like to implement?
 (Press <space> to select, <a> to toggle all, <i> to invert selection)